Mayron/Java-2D-Space-Shooter-Game/README.md

 # About The Project
-This Java 2D spaceship shooter game was developed by myself only for purpose of education and was written using Java only without the aid of a games engine.
+This spaceship shooter game includes an experimental custom Java 2D game engine developed by myself for purpose of education.
+It was written using Java only without the aid of additional tools.
 All assets were created by myself as shown in this readme.

 # Game Description